 🎼 “Just sit right back and you’ll hear a tale, a tale of a fateful trip, that started from this tropic port, aboard this tiny ship.
 The mate was a mighty sailor man, the skipper brave and sure.
 Five passengers set sail that day for a three-hour tour.
 A three-hour tour.” 🎶

-In case you’re too young to remember, the show was about a group of seven people who were stranded on a deserted island, who’s activities and antics we’re primarily centered around getting off the island.
-They also entertained themselves with crazy skits and just plain silliness, however the irony and endlessly frustrating thread throughout the majority of the episodes was the fact that somehow other people came to the island and somehow always managed to get off.
-Whereas the seven castaways always somehow failed each time to get off of the island.
-And, invariably, it was Gilligan who sabotaged all of their attempts to escape the island.
+The irony and endlessly frustrating thread throughout the series was that somehow other people came to the island but somehow always managed to get off the island.
+But, the seven castaways always failed to get off of the island!
+And invariably, it was Gilligan who sabotaged their attempts to escape the island.

-Recently, while listening to a radio talk show, I learned that the show’s creator, Sherwood Schwartz, admitted that each of the “Gilligan’s Island” characters represented one of the Seven Deadly Sins (per Roman Catholic theology).
+Recently, I learned that the show’s creator, Sherwood Schwartz, was noted as saying that each of the “Gilligan’s Island” characters represented one of the Seven Deadly Sins.

 For example,